 Our next Cuboree will be full of NEW HORIZONS for Cub Scouts.
-This major event runs in October every three years.
+This major event is held every three years.
 Follow all the Cuboree news and updates on the Cub Scout page on the Scouts Victoria website and the Scouts Victoria - Cuboree Facebook page.